What is High Purity Welding?

-High purity welding is used in the semi-conductor, medical, and aerospace industries, to name a few.
+High purity welding is used in the semi-conductor and medical industries, to name a couple.
 High purity welding is done in a cleanroom setting where there is a controlled environment, preventing fewer contaminants from entering the weld area.
 This is important because the gases or fluids going through the tubing need to remain very clean.
-We have a great video that explains this as well.
+We have a great video that explains this as well below.

 Weld quality and integrity is based mainly upon the penetration, oxidation, and bead of the weld.
 A weld is at its strongest when the bead fully penetrates the inner wall of the tubing.
 A partially penetrated weld is proven to be weaker.